FlowSs/GIST/README.md

 ![framework](image.png)

-The idea of test transfer is simple: If one already generated a bunch of test sets with the same procedure P for some models, given a new objective model we would like to test, which of those test sets would be the "best" to apply to this objective model.
-By "best" we mean the one that behaves similarly according to some property (M_O) compared to a hypothetical objective test set that would have been generated using the procedure P on the objective model.
+The idea of test transfer is simple: If one already generated a bunch of test sets with the same procedure P for some models, given a new model under test we would like to test, which of those test sets would be the "best" to apply to this model under test.
+By "best" we mean the one that behaves similarly according to some property (M_O) compared to a hypothetical test set that would have been generated using the procedure P on the model under test.
 We invite readers who want to know more to read the preprint version.

 *GIST* is a general framework, i.e. the properties M_O and M can be any that are desired.
 But to assess the framework, we experimented on a particular set (M_O, M), which this replication package is for.